Last updated on August 13th, 2023 at 08:50 pm

-NGN1 is worth 25.68 SLL while it is 3.17 in Congolese Franc, this points to the fact that some currencies in Africa are still worth more than the Nigerian currency even after the government approved the floating of Nairain June 2023.
+NGN1 is worth 12.41 SLL while it is 1.97 in Congolese Franc, this points to the fact that Naira is still stronger than some currencies in Africa.

 Sierra Leonean Leone (SLL)

-The official currency of Sierra Leon is Sierra Leonean Leone which is the weakest currency in Africa and the most worthless when compared with global currencies.
+The official currency of Sierra Leone is Sierra Leonean Leone which is the weakest currency in Africa and the most worthless when compared with global currencies.

 Congolese Franc (CDF)